-During these visits, we will brief you on health and safety to make your visit as safe as possible.
+During any visit, we will brief you on health and safety to make your visit as safe as possible.
 We will also provide any protective clothing and footwear that you may require.
-Within your Homeowners’ Manual and other documentation, we will give you information about your home that is required by the Construction Design and Management Regulations 2007.
+Within your Homeowners’ Manual and other documentation, we will give you information about your home that is required by the Construction (Design and Management) Regulations 2015.

 Our Health and Safety booklet will give you important details about staying safe on site.

 Once you’ve reserved your home, we will stay in contact regularly to keep you informed about the construction process.
-There are several ways we’ll keep you updated – by phone, by letter and via mymillerhome.com, an exclusive website dedicated to your home.
+There are several ways we’ll keep you updated – by phone, letter, email, sms and via My Miller Home an exclusive website and app dedicated to your home.
 We’ll agree with you how often you’d like to be contacted by phone.
 We will give you information about when we expect the construction of the property to be completed – this will become more precise as building work nears completion.

-- At your pre-plaster meeting we will specify which month we expect your home to be ready
+- At your progress meeting we will aim to specify which month we expect your home to be ready.

-In the unlikely event that, due to unforeseen circumstances, we fail to hand over your home within 60 days after the anticipated completion date we advised, you will be entitled to cancel your contract with Miller Homes.
-If you do cancel in this way then as a result we will refund any deposits, pre-payments or reservation fees you have paid to Miller Homes.
+In the unlikely event that, due to unforeseen circumstances, we fail to hand over your home within 6 months after the anticipated completion date we advised, you will be entitled to cancel your contract with Miller Homes.
+If you do cancel under the circumstances then we will refund any deposits, pre-payments or reservation fees you have paid to Miller Homes.